networkx/networkx/doc/source/developer/gitwash/forking_hell.rst

    .. image:: forking_button.png

-   Now, after a short pause and some 'Hardcore forking action', you should find yourself at the home page for your own forked copy of `networkx`_.
+   Now, after a short pause, you should find yourself at the home page for your own forked copy of `networkx`_.

 .. include:: links.inc